dustymugs/pgpointcloud_utils/pgsql/README.md

 Transform a PcPoint from one schema to another by specifying the destination PCID and a JSON object that maps attributes between schemas.

-If the PcPoint's SRID differs from the destination PCID's SRID, the coordinates X, Y, Z will be projected.
+If the PcPoint's SRID differs from the destination PCID's SRID, the coordinates X and Y will be projected.

 The structure of _mapping_ is a JSON dictionary.
 Each key is a dimension position or name in the destination schema.
 The value is the position, name or object operating upon one or more dimensions of the PcPoint's schema.